Religious differences and guiding

-Consider how your unit looks to new or potential members.
-Holding meetings in a place of worship, or attendance at religious festivals, might make it look like your unit is for girls of only one faith.
-To counter this, make sure that you target girls of all faiths in your recruitment drives.
+Think about how your unit looks to new or potential members.
+Holding meetings in a place of worship, or attending religious events, might make it look like your unit is for girls of only one faith.
+Think about how you can make it clear that your unit is open to all girls.

 Talk about all beliefs

 Make sure that girls from all faiths and none are understood and made welcome in your unit.
 There are places within the programme to discuss differences in beliefs - an evening on the Promise would provide an ideal opportunity.

 Don't focus on one faith

-Particularly where this may clash with religious activities of predominant faith groups in your community.
+Particularly where this may clash with religious activities of faith groups in your community.
 For example, some members may not be able to attend meetings on a Friday night for religious reasons.

-If a volunteer, parent or girl has told you about their religious beliefs, it is useful to ask questions to help you make sure that they are fully involved in guiding.
+Remember to always talk to the young member and their parent/carer before making any assumptions.
+If a volunteer, parent/carer or girl has told you about their religious beliefs, it is useful to ask questions to make sure you understand how to include them in guiding.

 This can include: